Frank A. Oski Memorial Lectureship

 The Frank A. Oski Memorial Lectureship is presented annually to an internationally known and accomplished clinical or research scientist with an MD, PhD or MD/PhD degree, and while it is not required, ideally they would be a board certified pediatric hematology/oncology specialist.
-The recipient should be in early or mid-career (generally under 50 years of age), be known as an excellent speaker and investigator, and must agree to present a 35-45 minute state-of-the-art lecture describing his/her research at the ASPHO Annual Meeting.
+The recipient should be in early or mid-career, be known as an excellent speaker and investigator, and must agree to present a 35-45 minute state-of-the-art lecture describing his/her research at the ASPHO Conference.
 The recipient need not be a member of ASPHO.

 Nomination and Selection Procedure: